Post-Operative Infections from Bone Grafting?

 7/29/2008

-Dear Dr M CJD is caused by a prion which is a protein not a bracterium.
+CJD is caused by a prion which is a protein not a bracterium.
 Bacteria can be killed by the usual sterilization techniques and one would not expect to find bacteria in any commercial artificial bone what ever its source.
 A prion however is simply a protein and therefore cannot be 'killed' in the usual sense of the term, but must be destroyed.
 This is why bone of bovine origin is heated for lengthy periods of time to remove all proteins and leave just the inorganic salts for grafting.
 Perfectly safe.
-Read the patient leaflet for Bio-osse Peter
+Read the patient leaflet for Bio-osse

 Dr. Ben Eby